goofmint/airlane/README.md

 }
 ```

 Airlane supports Sequelize for O/R mapping.
-And you can use modules in router.
+And you can use modules in router like this.

 ```
 router.get('/new', (req, res, next) => {